jonsafari/lt1/hw/hw-ffnn.md

 2. Read the overview of [Keras](https://keras.io) on the main page, and other documentation as needed.

 3. Generate multiple two-dimensional random Gaussian distributions (like what was done in the log-linear homework), but this time generate the data such that one would need a non-linear classifier to learn the distribution.
-For example, generate a Gaussian distribution of red dots centered at (0, 0), blue dots centered at (-4, 0), another blue distribution centered at (4, 0), and another blue distribution centered at (0, -4).
+Specifically, generate a Gaussian distribution of red dots centered at (0, 0), blue dots centered at (-4, 0), another blue distribution centered at (4, 0), and another blue distribution centered at (0, -4).

 4. Create a small feedforward neural network to correctly learn this distibution, with a relatively low error rate / high accuracy rate.
 You probably only need one or two hidden layers, with a few nodes per layer.
+Report in your PDF submission the hyperparameters that you used, and the loss (accuracy or error rate) on a similar test set that you generated.

 5. Either submit a link to your Github code, or upload the Python3 file as an attachment (but not in a zip file).